morgulbrut/prettymaps/docs/api.md

 # API Reference

-This page will contain the API reference for Prettymaps.

-_More details coming soon!_
+This section is auto-generated from the Prettymaps source code.

+::: prettymaps.draw

+::: prettymaps.fetch